zNaLa/docs/docs/What is Rythm.md

      Because our development team is always looking for new ways to improve our service, Rythm is constantly being updated and worked on to bring you the best possible experience.

-   - ### And is also the most popular music bot on Discord Rythm serves over `16 million` Discord servers and counting!
+   - ### And is also the most popular music bot on Discord Rythm serves over `17 million` Discord servers and counting!

 # Why wait?
-You can [invite Rythm to your server](/adding_rythm) with just a few clicks to liven your time on Discord up; it's that simple!
-Instructions on how to invite Rythm can be found in the next section.
+You can invite Rythm to your server with just a few clicks to liven your time on Discord up; it's that simple!
+Instructions on how to invite Rythm can be found in the [Adding Rythm](/adding_rythm) section.